CodeHubOrg/bookxchange/README.md

 ```
 docker-compose exec mkdir -p media/covers
 ```

-The local development server should be running at this point.
-If it needs to be starteg again, you can use this command:
+The local development server should be running at this point, and the app accessible in the browser at localhost:800.
+If it needs to be started again, you can use this command:
 ```
 docker-compose exec web python manage.py runserver 0:8000
 ```